-- Continue to uphold the investment architecture by monitoring and assessing the strategic allocation between the State's liquidity and reserve accounts. - Conduct an annual review of the Board's investment and banking guidelines and promulgate any approved guideline changes through the formal regulatory process. - Evaluate the School and Special Fund Rate calculation on an annual basis. - Oversee annual reviews of the Investment portfolio managers.
+- Continue to uphold the investment architecture by monitoring and assessing the strategic allocation between the State's liquidity and reserve accounts. - Conduct an annual review of the Board's investment and banking guidelines and promulgate any approved guideline changes through the formal regulatory process. - Evaluate the School and Special Fund Rate calculation. - Oversee an annual review of the Investment portfolio managers.